Are you an independent artist looking to distribute your music to major platforms like Spotify and Apple Music?

 Decide when your music should go live!
 To ensure your music arrives on time, set a release date at least four weeks out ahead of submitting music for distribution.
 Providing sufficient lead time on your release allows you to engage and grow your fanbase while we ensure smooth delivery to all your favorite music platforms.

 You may want to allow your fans to save or purchase your music ahead of its release.
-Building pre-sales and pre-saves can help guarantee a splash on release day and signify interest in your release to platform algorithms.
-Ensure your pre-sale and pre-save date provides at least 30 days between launch and release.
+Building pre-adds and pre-saves can help guarantee a splash on release day and signify interest in your release to platform algorithms.
+Ensure your pre-save and pre-save date provides at least 30 days between launch and release.

 Different digital streaming platforms offer ways for fans to lock in your music ahead of your release.
-The two most popular methods come from major platforms, Spotify and Apple music.
+The two most popular methods come from major platforms, Spotify (pre-saves) and Apple Music (pre-adds).

 Artist Bio & Highlights